hayoungjungg/hayoungjungg.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Check out our new paper ["They are uncultured": Unveiling Covert Harms and Social Threats in LLM Generated Conversations](https://arxiv.org/abs/2405.05378).
-We examine covert harms in LLM-generated conversations within hiring contexts, comparing non-Western concepts like caste to Western concepts like race.
+Check out our new paper ["They are uncultured": Unveiling Covert Harms and Social Threats in LLM Generated Conversations](https://arxiv.org/abs/2405.05378), where we analyze and compare covert harms in LLM-generated conversations between non-Western concepts like caste vs. Western concepts like race.